martinbudden/MaybeCube/MC350/readme.md

 **Washers/shims:** Standard M4 washers are 1mm thick.
 Where "M4 x 9mm x 0.5mm" washers are specified, these may be ordered as "M4 shims".

-**Side panels and base:** These are specified as "CNC routed parts" in the parts list, for the convenience of those with access to a CNC.
+**Side and back panels, base, and base cover:** These are specified as "CNC routed parts" in the parts list, for the convenience of those with access to a CNC.
 CNC routing is not required, the only "machining" required is to drill holes for attachment to the frame, which can easily be done with a hand drill.

 This is a full build, some parts can be omitted to save cost, in particular: